WWE Great Balls of Fire: Storylines

 At Extreme Rules, The Miz defeated Dean Ambrose to win his seventh Intercontinental Championship.
 The following night on Raw, Ambrose wanted a rematch, but Miz denied him.
 Later, Maryse threw Miz a celebration party which consisted of champagne, a bear mascot, and a huge red gift.
 Miz attacked the mascot because he thought it was Ambrose.
 Miz also thought that Ambrose was hiding in the gift and he knocked it over and proceeded to destroy it.
 Maryse said that it was a grandfather clock that he had always wanted, which caused Maryse to run to the back upset.
 Miz apologized to Maryse for destroying the clock and for accidentally knocking her off the apron the previous week.
 Maryse accepted the apology, but after Ambrose interrupted, the clock was accidentally broken again by Miz, and Maryse left the ring in tears.
 Following this, Ambrose was attacked by two men dressed in bear costumes who were revealed to be Curtis Axel and Bo Dallas, who Miz had earlier invited to be part of his entourage.
 The following week on Raw, Ambrose teamed with Heath Slater and Rhyno in a losing effort against The Miz and his Miztourage (Axel and Dallas).
 The following week, Miz retained his title in a match against Slater.
 Ambrose was then granted his rematch for the Intercontinental Championship at Great Balls of Fire.

-At Extreme Rules, Cesaro and Sheamus defeated The Hardy Boyz (Jeff and Matt Hardy) in a steel cage match to win the Raw Tag Team Championship.
-The Hardy Boyz invoked their championship rematch for the June 12 episode of Raw in a 2-out-of-3 falls match, which ended in a no contest after the deciding fall ended in a double-countout.
-The following week, The Hardy Boyz teamed with Finn Bálor and defeated the team of Cesaro, Sheamus, and Elias Samson.
+At Extreme Rules, Cesaro and Sheamus defeated The Hardy Boyz (Jeff Hardy and Matt Hardy) in a Steel Cage match to win the Raw Tag Team Championship.
+The Hardy Boyz invoked their championship rematch for the June 12 episode of Raw in a two out of three falls match, which ended in a no contest after the deciding fall ended in a double-countout.
+On the June 26 episode, The Hardy Boyz teamed with Finn Bálor and defeated the team of Cesaro, Sheamus, and Elias Samson.
 On the July 3 episode, General Manager Kurt Angle announced that The Hardy Boyz would face Cesaro and Sheamus in one final match for the titles in a 30-Minute Iron Man match at Great Balls of Fire.
-Also that episode, The Hardy Boyz joined on commentary for Bálor's match against Cesaro.
-Samson came out and tripped Bálor while Sheamus distracted the referee.
-The Hardys then came down to ringside to help and a brawl broke out between all six that ended with Bálor getting the win over Cesaro.